RaresCode/Reqres/README.md

 - Restart Ready api

-- Click On Databases and modify connection string according to your mysql server information here is the template:
+- Click On Databases and modify connection string according to your mysql server information, here is the template:

 ```bash
   jdbc:mysql://<HOST:127.0.0.1>:<PORT:3306>/<DB>?user=<USER>&password=<PASSWORD>